India: The Modi Question: Release and reaction

 Screenings of the documentary were organised in late January by a Fraternity Movement students' group at Hyderabad Central University and the Democratic Youth Federation of India (DYFI) screened it in various parts of Kerala.
 Discussing its decision, DYFI stated: "Let people see the fascist face of the Sangh Parivar outfits.
 We will go ahead with the plan and more screenings will be done at other places also in the coming days."
 The Indian Youth Congress said that it too would screen the documentary in Kerala.
 The Jawaharlal Nehru University Students' Union also decided to screen the documentary.
 However, electricity and internet access to the room where the screening was to take place were cut by university authorities, leading to students streaming the documentary on their cell phones.
 After students at Jamia Millia University planned a screening, at least a dozen students were arrested, and the university entrances blocked.
 Witnesses stated that policemen with riot gear and tear gas had been sent into the university campus.
 The All India Students Association also screened the documentary in late January, with students attending from several colleges in Bangalore including Christ College, Indian Institute of Science, and Azim Premji University.
 The documentary was screened at the Parliament House in Australia by lawmakers and activists, during Modi's Australia trip in May 2023 to meet the Australian Prime Minister Anthony Albanese.

 The ban on India: The Modi Question was described as an assault on freedom of the press by independent commentators, human rights groups, and opposition parties.
 Trinamool Congress leaders Derek O'Brien and Mahua Moitra, who tweeted video links to the documentary, criticised the move as censorship.
 The Guardian wrote that the ban on the documentary had occurred during a period of restricted press freedom in India, during which journalists had experienced harassment by the government and the judiciary.
 According to Human Rights Watch (HRW), the ban was an example of the harsh treatment of religious minorities under Modi's administration.
 HRW stated that the government under Modi had often used "draconian" laws to silence critics of the government.
 Slate described the ban as an example of "pervasive" hostility to freedom of the press and censorship of criticism.
 In response to the first part of the documentary, more than three hundred Indian former judges, bureaucrats, and soldiers released a statement which criticised the BBC for "unrelenting hostility" towards India.
 More than five hundred Indian scholars signed a petition criticising the ban, stating that it "violates our rights, as Indians, to access and discuss important information about our society and government".
-A New York Times editorial described the ban as the most recent example of the Modi's suppression of press freedom.
+A New York Times editorial described the ban as the most recent example of the Modi government's suppression of press freedom.